-I'm a Vancouver writer with more than 25 years experience writing news stories, features, cultural commentary, dance and theatre reviews, and essays for newspapers and magazines all over North America.
-You’ll find my work in both old media and new.
+I'm a Vancouver writer with more than 25 years experience writing news stories, features, cultural commentary, essays, and reviews (dance, books, TV, podcasts, and theatre) for newspapers and magazines all over North America.
+You’ll find my work in both legacy media and digital outlets.

-I also do some copywriting, supplying businesses with op-eds, newsletters, web copy, ad copy, speeches, and blog posts.
-You'll find samples from my portfolio under the hedders at the top of the page, and all the pieces are tagged.
+In an addition to news and featuring writing, I develop communications plans for businesses and organizations.
+I also do copywriting, which includes ghostwriting.
+I produce op-eds, newsletters, website copy, ad copy, speeches, and blog posts.
+You'll find samples from my journalism portfolio under the hedders at the top of the page; all the pieces are tagged.
 If you want to see writing on a specific topic, type “social media” or "legal" into the search engine.

 My own (sadly neglected) blog is called Fresh Hell as a nod to Dorothy Parker's insightful telephone greeting.
 Instead of "Hello," the legendary critic opened with, "And what fresh hell is this?"